 Fema News Photo

-Despite hard hitting natural disasters such as the 2015 Texas Oklahoma Floods, 2014 North American Winter Storm, 2011 Tornado Outbreak, and 2005 Hurricane Katrina in our recent history, as many as 48% of Americans do not have emergency supplies set aside let alone an emergency plan.
+Despite hard hitting natural disasters such as the Montecito Mudslides, Hurricanes Florence and Michael, and California wildfires in the past year, as many as 48% of Americans do not have emergency supplies set aside, let alone an emergency plan.
 Although not on the same scale of destruction and loss, Hampton Roads is not immune to its own set of natural disasters.
-Just think of our area’s bought with record breaking snow storms, tornados, Hurricane Irene, and even our own 5.8-magnitude earthquake.
+Just think of our area’s record breaking snow storms, tornados, Hurricane Irene, and even our own 5.8-magnitude earthquake.

 Since 2004, the Federal Emergency Management Agency (FEMA) has been actively promoting National Preparedness Month to encourage Americans to take steps to prepare for emergencies in their homes, businesses, schools, and communities.
 This September is National Preparedness Month.
 Are you prepared?